sweetpea-org/sweetpea-py/docs/_source/api/factors.rst

               distinct; create a level with a weight to get the effect of multiple levels with he same name.

+              Since a factor can use be initialized using a keyword argument `sampling_function` or `sampling_method`, the level of such a factor would not be the finite levels as in other cases.
+If the factor is not a *derived factor* of other factors or values, the levels would be empty.
+Otherwise, the factor would be a *derived factor* of other factors or values defined in the levels.

               :param name: the factor's name
               :param levels: the factor's levels
               :type levels: List[Level]
+              :param sampling_function: A function to sample a factor (optional)
+              :type sampling_function: Callable[..., float]
+              :param sampling_method: A pre-defined method to sample a factor (optional)
+              :type sampling_method: Literal["uniform", "gaussian", "exponential", "lognormal"]
+              :param sampling_range: Parameters for a sampling_method such as mean/standard deviation (optional)
+              :type sampling_range: Tuple[float, float]

               .. property:: name